Frequently Asked Questions

 You will need a backboard to present your project, and any other materials that you have made, or need to demonstrate your project.
 Make sure you check the safety and ethics rules to see what you can and cannot bring.
 Bring a bottle of water, and a snack.
-You will also need to bring lunch, or money to buy lunch.
+You will also need to bring a packed lunch.

 You must bring your own lunch from home.
 There is NO place to buy food at the Faculty of Education.